Private Fjord Fishing vs Shared Boat Tours in Norway - What’s the Difference?

 Limited flexibility once the tour has started

-Because the guide must manage several guests at once, the experience is usually standardized.
-Time spent fishing, moving between locations, and observing the fjord is decided in advance and cannot easily be adjusted during the trip.
+Time spent fishing, moving between locations, and observing the fjord is typically decided in advance and can only be adjusted to a limited extent during the trip.

 Guide Attention and Group Dynamics